New to the decentralized web? This explainer should help.

 Here are a few basic security tips to help you keep your wallet secure

 MetaMask locally encrypts your secret recovery phrase with your password.
 That means that when you lock your wallet, no one can use your funds until you enter your password again.
 If you forget your password, you can regain access to your account with the Secret Recovery Phrase, as it’s the key to access your wallet that only you hold.
 It’s important to know that neither MetaMask or anyone else can change or recover your seed phrase if it’s lost.
 Please guard it well!
+For more information on this, see here.

 If you lose your Secret Recovery Phrase AND forget your password, there is no way to recover the phrase and access your account.